Terms and conditions

 3.7.1.
 Charge the Buyer £10 minimum failed delivery charge per order.
 Full cost available on application;

 3.7.2.
 Store the Goods until actual delivery and charge the Buyer for the reasonable costs (including insurance) of storage; or

-3.7.3. sell the Goods at the best price readily obtainable and (after deducting all reasonable storage and selling expenses) account to the Buyer for any excess over the price under the Contract or charge the Buyer for any
+3.7.3.
+Sell the Goods at the best price readily obtainable and (after deducting all reasonable storage and selling expenses) account to the Buyer for any excess over the price under the Contract or charge the Buyer for any additiomnal costs incurred.

 3.8.
 The delivery address is not at the Seller’s premises, and in order that the Seller can comply with its carriers conditions, any claim in respect of an error in the quantity of packages of Goods delivered or in respect of damage to the Goods in transit must be;

 3.8.1.
 Endorsed by the Buyer on the carriers delivery documentation immediately upon receipt of the Goods; and

-3.8.2 notified in writing by the Buyer to the Seller within 3 days of the date of delivery of the Goods.
+3.8.2.
+Notified in writing by the Buyer to the Seller within three days of the date of delivery of the Goods.

 3.9.
 Failure to comply with Clauses 3.10 shall constitute unqualified acceptance of the Goods and shall be treated as waiver by the Buyer of all claims relating to error in quantity or type of Goods delivered or relating to the condition of Goods delivered.

-3.10 If any Goods invoiced by the Seller are not delivered, the Buyer must notify the Seller within 3 days of the date of invoice, in order that the Seller can claim against its carriers where appropriate, failing which the Buyer will remain liable to pay for the Goods in full.
+3.10 If any Goods invoiced by the Seller are not delivered, the Buyer must notify the Seller within three days of the date of invoice, in order that the Seller can claim against its carriers where appropriate, failing which the Buyer will remain liable to pay for the Goods in full.